Frequently Asked Questions

 What time can students arrive at school?

-- The doors to the student entrance open from 7:30 am.
+- For secondary school students, the doors to the student entrance open from 7:30 am.
 Students can gather in the Atrium from this time onwards.

 How do students pay for food?/How does the cashless payment system work?